Kinrany/likelike-online/README.md

+## Rewrite it in Rust

+This is an attempt to rewrite Likelike Online's server side in Rust

+---

 # LIKELIKE Online

 The tiniest MMORPG.
 Choose an avatar and hang out with your friends in a virtual version of [LIKELIKE](http://likelike.org/shows) a videogame gallery in Pittsburgh, PA.